ds-modules/curriculum-guide/workflow/download_notebook_as_pdf.md

 # Download Jupyter Notebook as a PDF

-Downloading Jupyter Notebooks (.ipynb files) as PDF can be slightly confusing given the gazillion options presented in the notebook UI. [nbconvert](https://github.com/jupyter/nbconvert) is the third-party package used to convert notebook files (ipynb) to varied file formats including pdf,png etc...The options to download notebook as PDF/HTML has changed recently due to the migration from notebook 6 to 7 and Lab 3 to 4.
+Downloading Jupyter Notebooks (.ipynb files) as PDF can be slightly confusing given the numebr of options presented in the notebook UI. [nbconvert](https://github.com/jupyter/nbconvert) is the third-party package used to convert notebook files (ipynb) to file formats such PDF,HTML, PNG etc...The options to download notebook as PDF/HTML has changed recently due to the migration from notebook 6 to 7 and Lab 3 to 4.

 If you are using https://datahub.berkeley.edu/ and/or https://r.datahub.berkeley.edu/, then choose the following option to download the ipynb as pdf,